adas7232/adas7232.github.io/_posts/2010-01-01-Colors-of-Life.md

 date: July 24, 2022
 layout: post
 title: The colors of life
-subtitle: 'Why the sky is so colorful during sunrise and sunset?'
+subtitle: 'Why the sky is so colorful?'
 description: >-
   Remembering a short story
 image: >-